knzm/libjson-rpc-cpp/README.md

 Roadmap for v0.3
 --------
+- Split lib into client, server and common parts.
+- Remove jsoncpp build.
+- Add json-rpc 1 legacy support for the server.
+- Generate stub files in examples using cmake + jsonrpcstub tool.
+- Extend jsonrpcstub: provide client stub generator for C++, C, Java, Python and PHP (maybe GO).
+- Extend the testing programs (maybe using real unit test suite, like boost test framework).
-- Provide .deb package
+- Provide .deb package.
-- Documentation for extending libjson-rpc-cpp (implementing more connectors, authentication manager)
+- Documentation for extending libjson-rpc-cpp (implementing more connectors, authentication manager).
+- Review the interfaces to provide a more stable API for the future.

 Changes in v0.2.1
 ---------